-Although bean bags are extremely durable, comfortable and ergonomic, they do not last forever.
+Although bean bags are incredibly durable, comfortable and ergonomic, they do not last forever.

 After several years, you may want to replace your bean bag for something new.
 But in this day of environmental consciousness, the question arises about what happens to the filler if it is thrown out as rubbish.

 Most bean bag filler is made from EPS, which is a manmade foam that cannot be recycled in the usual manner like many other plastics can be.
-In addition, EPS does not decompose as most other materials do.
+Also, EPS does not decompose as most other materials do.

 It can take more than 1,000 years for a single EPS bead to break down into its separate components.